nf-core/scnanoseq/README.md

 To see the results of an example test run with a full size dataset refer to the [results](https://nf-co.re/scnanoseq/results) tab on the nf-core website pipeline page.
 For more details about the output files and reports, please refer to the [output documentation](https://nf-co.re/scnanoseq/output).

+This pipeline produces feature barcode matrices at both the gene and transcript level and can retain introns within the counts themselves.
+These files are able to be ingested directly by most packages used for downstream analyses such as Seurat.
+In addition the pipeline produces a number of quality control metrics to assess in ensuring the confidence of the results of the samples that were processed.

 ## Credits